11 tips to cope with anxiety about getting "back to normal"

 There are lots of things that can help you to manage these feelings and make it easier to adjust.

-Here are our top tips for taking care of your mental health as things change.
+Here are our top tips for taking care of your mental health now that things have changed.

 1. Go at your own pace

-It might be tempting to make lots of plans and say yes to everything as things start to open up, but there's no need to rush.
+It might be tempting to make lots of plans and say yes to everything now that things have opened up, but there's no need to rush.